 The surface pressure gradient term is related to the representation of the free surface (§2.2).
-The main distinction is between the fixed volume case (linear free surface) and the variable volume case (nonlinear free surface, key_vvl is defined).
+The main distinction is between the fixed volume case (linear free surface) and the variable volume case (nonlinear free surface, $\mathbf{key}{-}\mathbf{vvl}$ is defined).
 In the linear free surface case (§2.2.2) the vertical scale factors e_3 are fixed in time, while they are time-dependent in the nonlinear case (§2.2.2).
 With both linear and nonlinear free surface, external gravity waves are allowed in the equations, which imposes a very small time step when an explicit time stepping is used.
-Two methods are proposed to allow a longer time step for the three-dimensional equations : the filtered free surface, which is a modification of the continuous equations (see (2.6)), and the split-explicit free surface described below.
-The extra term introduced in the filtered method is calculated implicitly, so that the update of the next velocities is done in module $dynspg_flt.F90$ and not in dynnxt.F90.
+Two methods are proposed to allow a longer time step for the three-dimensional equations: the filtered free surface, which is a modification of the continuous equations (see (2.6)), and the split-explicit free surface described below.
+The extra term introduced in the filtered method is calculated implicitly, so that the update of the next velocities is done in module $dynspg{-}flt.F90$ and not in dynnxt.F90.

-The form of the surface pressure gradient term depends on how the user wants to handle the fast external gravity waves that are solution of the analytical equation (§2.2).
-Three formulation are available, all controlled by a CPP key (ln_dynspg_xxx) : a explicit formulation which required a small time step; a filtered free surface formulation which allows a larger time step by adding a filtering term in the momentum equation; and a plit-explicit free surface formulation, described below, which also allows a larger time step.
+The form of the surface pressure gradient term depends on how the user wants to handle the fast external gravity waves that are a solution of the analytical equation (§2.2).
+Three formulations are available, all controlled by a CPP key (ln_dynspg_xxx): an explicit formulation which requires a small time step; a filtered free surface formulation which allows a larger time step by adding a filtering term into the momentum equation; and a split-explicit free surface formulation, described below, which also allows a larger time step.

-The extra term introduced in the filtered method is calculated implicitly, so that a solver is used to compute it and that the update of the next velocities is done in module dynspg_flt.F90 and not in dynnxt.F90.
+The extra term introduced in the filtered method is calculated implicitly, so that a solver is used to compute it.
+As a consequence the update of the next velocities is done in module dynspg_flt.F90 and not in dynnxt.F90.